AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-users-proof-profile-changes-not-retained.md

 ---
-title: "Users: Issues with changes to Proof Profile"
+title: 'Users: Issues with changes to Proof Profile'
-description: "Issues have been reported in regards to making changes to a user's Proof Profile."
+description: Issues have been reported in regards to making changes to a user's Proof Profile.
 hidefromtoc: yes
 feature: People Teams and Groups, Digital Content and Documents
+exl-id: 074068c7-cd11-4bcf-8f85-2ec3cd3333b1
 ---
 # Users: Issues with changes to Proof Profile

 >[!NOTE]